Stan-l-e-y/RemindMe/README.md

 .env-example => .env
 ```

+## Environment Variables

-For signing JWTs, asymmetric public SPKI and private PKCS#8 encoded RSA keys will be needed.
+❗ For signing JWTs, asymmetric public SPKI and private PKCS#8 encoded RSA keys will be needed.
 This [link](https://stackoverflow.com/a/44474607/17552327) describes how to generate such keys through the OpenSSL library.
-Before adding your keys to the appropriate environment variables **_please ensure that you base64 encode your keys, [here](https://www.base64encode.org/) is a handy site that will do so for you_**.
+Before adding your keys to the appropriate environment variables **_please ensure that you base64 encode your keys, [here](https://www.base64encode.org/) is a handy site that will do so for you_**.❗

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.